 The Provost Award is dedicated to Pennsylvania residents and out-of-state students who do not qualify for The Discover Penn State Award.
 The Provost award ranges between $5,000 (for freshmen and sophomores) and $7,000 (for juniors and seniors).
 The Provost Award follows a student if the student transitions to another Commonwealth Campus or to University Park.

 The Penn State New Kensington Honors Program is designed for stronger students in all majors.
 Our program seeks applicants with a record of academic achievement and a commitment to scholarship.
-Penn State New Kensington Honors students work closely with professors and fellow honors students in honors courses and independent study, conduct independent research and present it at the annual Research and Creative Expo, attend cultural and academic activities, earn honors credits which appear on Penn State transcripts, and receive a $3,500 honors scholarship each year that they remain at Penn State New Kensington.
+Penn State New Kensington Honors students work closely with professors and fellow honors students in honors courses and independent study, conduct independent research and present it at the annual Research and Creative Expo, attend cultural and academic activities, and earn honors credits which appear on Penn State transcripts.

-Candidates will be invited to fill out an application that must be submitted by March 13 for consideration.
+Candidates will be invited to fill out an application that must be submitted in March for consideration.
+See Application procedures.